 Common side effects of getting a flu shot include:

 While many people believe getting a flu shot causes you to get the flu, the reality is you won’t get the flu from your vaccination.
 Flu shots contain either inactive strains of the flu that aren’t infectious or no flu virus at all.

-Learn more about the benefits of getting a seasonal flu shot for you and your children by calling Walker Family Care directly or using the online booking feature.
+Learn more about the benefits of getting a seasonal flu shot for you and your children by calling Walker Family Care.